The show must go on: 65th annual Band-O-Rama draws large crowd despite snow

+Kenosha Unified students from grades five through 12 perform in the 65th annual "Band-O-Rama" festival Saturday at Indian Trail High School an…

-The decades-long Kenosha Unified tradition drew nearly 2,500 patrons in to watch 1,500 students perform.
+The decades-long Kenosha Unified tradition drew nearly 2,500 patrons to hear 1,500 students perform.
 Seating was available in the venue, and in the overflow area to view the livestream.

 "The synergy that's created when you have that many kids all in one place is pretty magical," said Scott Plank, coordinator of fine arts for Kenosha Unified.

+Kenosha Unified students ranging from grades five through 12 perform at the 65th annual "Band-O-Rama" on Saturday, despite the snowy weather outside.

-The event highlights the musical talents of students from fifth grade all the way through seniors in high school.
+The event highlights the musical talents of students from fifth grade through seniors in high school.

 "I think that the real powerful aspect of this is the fact that anybody who's attending gets to see how absolutely transformative the growth is that these kids exhibit," Plank said.
 "The fifth-graders get to sit there and go, 'OK, in just a few short years, I can be out there in the middle playing that level of music,' and the seniors can look back and go, 'Wow, just a few short years ago, I was over there, really kind of just figuring out how to handle this instrument that was in my hands.'"